 A pill containing a number of medicines that all treat the same condition.

-By using the right combination of medicines, a preventive treatment can reduce the risk of a heart attack or stroke by two thirds.
+By using the right combination of medicines, a preventive medication can reduce the risk of a heart attack or stroke by two thirds.
 The objectives of the medicines are to reduce blood pressure and cholesterol.

-In July 2012, the results of a trial using treatment provided as part of the Polypill Prevention Programme, conducted at the Wolfson Institute of Preventive Medicine, were published.
+In July 2012, the results of a trial using preventive medication provided as part of the Polypill Prevention Programme, conducted at the Wolfson Institute of Preventive Medicine, were published.
 The trial was conducted among individuals aged 50 and over without a history of cardiovascular disease and without selection on the basis of blood pressure or cholesterol.
 The reductions in blood pressure and cholesterol were recorded and compared with those predicted from published estimates of the effects of the individual components.

-In this trial, participants and doctors did not know whether the preventive treatment or the placebo was taken during each period (double-blind).
+In this trial, participants and doctors did not know whether the preventive medication or the placebo was taken during each period (double-blind).
 The reduction in blood pressure and cholesterol at the end of the treatment period was compared with the levels at the end of the placebo period.
-The allocation of the placebo or the active treatment was coded, and was only revealed at the end of the study.
-This study design provides more precise and accurate estimates of the blood pressure and cholesterol lowering effects of such preventive treatment than other kinds of study.
+The allocation of the placebo or the active preventive medication was coded, and was only revealed at the end of the study.
+This study design provides more precise and accurate estimates of the blood pressure and cholesterol lowering effects of such preventive medication than other kinds of study.
 Systolic blood pressure was reduced by an average of 17.9 mmHg (12%), diastolic blood pressure by 9.8 mmHg (11%), and LDL cholesterol by 1.4 mmol/L (39%).
 The results were almost identical to those predicted; 18.4 mmHg, 9.7 mmHg, and 1.4 mmol/L respectively.

 The trial results confirm the predicted large effect in the control of blood pressure and cholesterol made about ten years previously in the original research.